natalieagus/50002/docs/Hardware/a_basics-of-info.md

 {: .no_toc}
 [You can find the lecture video here. ](https://youtu.be/IicB30kA3pY) You can also **click** on each header to bring you to the section of the video covering the subtopic.

+## Learning Objectives

+* Calculate the amount of information received in bits (probability)
+* Encode information and calculate the minimum number of bits
+* Convert numbers from and to decimal-binary, binary-hex, decimal-hex
+* Apply 2’s complement
+* Model information in terms of bits

 ## [Overview](https://www.youtube.com/watch?v=IicB30kA3pY&list=PLklpDKpv-EBj1agIq4vB1iB6ahMT8_2A_&index=1&t=0s)

 In this course, we are going to learn how to build the **general-purpose digital device** that we call *computer* these days from the **bottom up** (hardware to software), hence our punny tagline: *full-stack developer*.
 We will start with understanding how we can encode information in terms of **voltages**, and then how to utilize transistors to synthesize logic.
 We can use them to create a bigger -- more complex programmable system, and eventually with a properly designed instruction set, we can understand how a general purpose programmable machine is made.